Cyber Forensics

 In order to keep things simple, you first want to navigate to the Desktop using “cd Desktop”.

 Next, make a folder on the desktop by the name of “recov”.
-This isn’t a mandatory step, it just makes things easier to access by making a new folder where the carved data will be stored.
+This isn’t a mandatory step; it just makes things easier to access by creating a new folder to store the carved data.

 We will be dealing with the disk image of a flash drive partition, so let’s make one using the “dd” command.
 The dd command can be used to copy files and with the option of converting the data format in the process.